That’s not music! It’s just noise!

 - 4 Growling Vocals: Related Questions

-Vocal Grow: A Distortion Effect Using No Equipment
+Vocal Grow Technique: A Distortion Effect Using No Equipment

 While a guitar player might spend a ton of money on pedals, you can add effects to your voice without purchasing anything.
 In the same way a guitarist uses pedals to add distortion, you can apply this effect to your singing voice in a completely “organic” way.